Nelson Marlborough District Health Board triennial election 2019

 - Vallance, Stephen

-The 14 candidates have recorded brief videos where their talk about themselves and the reason they are standing for election.
+During the campaign period, candidates made brief videos of themselves talking about the reason they were standing for election.

 The Single Transferable Voting (STV) system

 District health board (DHB) elections use the Single Transferable Vote (STV) system.

 Instead of ticking the candidates you want to vote for, voters number the candidates in order of preference.
 You put a 1 beside the candidate you like best, then a 2 beside your second choice, 3 by your third choice, and so on.
 You can vote for as many or as few candidates as you like.